+Let’s talk about weight.
+Don’t worry, we aren’t talking about your weight….
+Just your commercial vehicle’s weight!
 As a truck driver, your work life is run by schedules and deadlines.
 Making stops is the ultimate time killer for professional drivers.
 This is especially the case when you don’t know for sure how long a stop might be or if it will lead to more red tape.
 So, what happens when you approach a weigh station?
 What if you see a red light go off?
 It’s important to be aware of weigh station rules and etiquette so that you can get back on track as soon as possible.
-Continue reading for a basic overview of weigh station rules for truck drivers!
+Let’s get started on the basic overview of weigh station rules for truck drivers!

 Prefer to Listen?
 Check out our podcast!